 Jarrod M. Bruder joined the South Carolina Sheriffs’ Association as Deputy Director in August of 2013.
-Following the retirement of longtime Director, Jeff Moore, Bruder was promoted to the role of Executive Director for the South Carolina Sheriffs’ Association in August of 2014.
+Following the retirement of longtime Director, Jeff Moore, Bruder was promoted to the role of Executive Director for the South Carolina Sheriffs’ Association in August 2014.

 Role of Executive Director

+Although Jarrod has never been a law enforcement officer himself, he attributes his passion for the profession to his father, brother, and brother-in-law who have all taken the oath to serve and protect.
 Prior to the Sheriffs' Association, Jarrod served as the Executive Director of the South Carolina Law Enforcement Officers' Association (SCLEOA).
-Previously, Bruder has also served as the Grant Coordinator for United States Congressman J. Gresham Barrett.
-He also worked in Youth Ministry at First Baptist Church, North Augusta.
+Previously, Bruder has also served as the Grant Coordinator for United States Congressman J. Gresham Barrett and worked in Youth Ministry at First Baptist Church, North Augusta.